 When it comes to your four-footed friend, caution is always the best policy, since they cannot tell you if something you are giving them is harming them.
 It is also important to keep in mind that dogs have different nutritional needs than humans.
 Just because it is good for you does not mean it is good for them.
 In fact, the exact opposite can be true.
 Most experts agree that the average healthy dog does not need supplements and that giving them to your dog can cause more harm than good.

 That said, there are times and places where additional nutrients can benefit your dog--usually if your dog has a unique nutritional need, or has been sick.
 Make sure to check with your vet before you give your dog any type of supplements.
-He can help you choose the right supplements for whatever condition you are trying to treat.
+Your pet's qualified caregiver can help you choose the right supplements for whatever condition you are trying to treat.

 Top Supplements to Use for Dogs

 One of the biggest sellers in the pet industry, the idea behind glucosamine is that it can help to treat osteoarthritis.
-There are some studies that say this supplement does help with joint pain, and many vets do recommend this supplement with good results.
-However, few studies have been done and not everyone agrees that this supplement is of value.
-Make sure to check with your vet to get his advice and if you do choose to give glucosamine to your dog, make sure to only purchase high-quality supplements or you may just be wasting your money.
+There are some studies that say this supplement does help with joint pain, and many vets do recommend it with good results.
+However, few studies have been done and not everyone agrees that this product is of value.
+Make sure to check with your vet to get their advice and if you do choose to give glucosamine to your dog, purchase high-quality supplements or you may just be wasting your money.